zsh-users/zsh-history-substring-search/README.md

 * HISTORY_SUBSTRING_SEARCH_ENSURE_UNIQUE is a global variable that defines whether all search results returned are _unique_.
 If set to a non-empty value, then only unique search results are presented.
-It is unset by default.
+This behaviour is off by default.
 An alternative way to ensure that search results are unique is to use `setopt HIST_IGNORE_ALL_DUPS`.
-If both this configuration variable and `setopt HIST_IGNORE_ALL_DUPS` are unset, then `setopt HIST_FIND_NO_DUPS` is still respected, and makes this plugin skip duplicate _adjacent_ search results as you cycle through them, but this does not guarantee that search results are unique: if your search results were "Dog", "Dog", "HotDog", "Dog", then cycling them gives "Dog", "HotDog", "Dog".
+If this configuration variable is off and `setopt HIST_IGNORE_ALL_DUPS` is unset, then `setopt HIST_FIND_NO_DUPS` is still respected and it makes this plugin skip duplicate _adjacent_ search results as you cycle through them, but this does not guarantee that search results are unique: if your search results were "Dog", "Dog", "HotDog", "Dog", then cycling them gives "Dog", "HotDog", "Dog".
 Notice that the "Dog" search result appeared twice as you cycled through them.
-If you wish to receive globally unique search results only once, then set this configuration variable, or use `setopt HIST_IGNORE_ALL_DUPS`.
+If you wish to receive globally unique search results only once, then use this configuration variable, or use `setopt HIST_IGNORE_ALL_DUPS`.

 ------------------------------------------------------------------------------